• Skip to main content

 Freezer: You can freeze caramel popcorn too!
 Store it in an airtight container or freezer safe bag for up to 3 months in the freezer.

-Reheat: To reheat leftover popcorn, warm it in a saucepan on low heat for 5 minutes on the stove.
-Or reheat it for 5 minutes in the oven at 250°F, spread out on a baking sheet.
+Reheat: To reheat leftover popcorn, warm it for 5 to 10 minutes in the oven at 250°F, spread out on a baking sheet.

 Fridge: There's no need to refrigerate caramel popcorn.
 Storing it in the fridge could cause it to become soggy.